zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_build_instruction.md

 ### External dependency
 * CMSIS_5 is used to import RTX for the example non-secure app
-* mbedtls is used as crypto library on the secure side
+* Mbed TLS is used as a crypto library on the secure side

 Both need to be cloned manually in the current release.